 Talking to your patient

 In NSW, there is no predetermined list of conditions for which a cannabis medicine can be prescribed.
-We strongly encourage NSW medical professionals to work in partnership with their patients regarding cannabis medicines.
+We strongly encourage medical practitioners to work in partnership with their patients regarding cannabis medicines.

 Considerations for prescribing

-The only cannabis medicine currently on the Australian Register of Therapeutic Goods (ARTG) is Sativex® (nabiximols) approved for the treatment of spasticity in multiple sclerosis, and Epidyolex®, for treatment of Dravet and Lennox-Gastaut syndromes.
-As all other cannabis medicines are experimental and their effects are still being studied.
-As a result, the decision to prescribe should be taken carefully and cautiously.
+Currently two cannabis medicines are registered on the Australian Register of Therapeutic Goods (ARTG).
+These include Sativex® (nabiximols), approved for the treatment of spasticity in multiple sclerosis, and Epidyolex®, for treatment of Dravet and Lennox-Gastaut syndromes.
+As all other cannabis medicines are experimental and their effects are still being studied, the decision to prescribe should be taken carefully and cautiously.

 You might consider prescribing a cannabis medicine when:

-- therapies with better evidence for use and/or safety have been trialled or are contraindicated and high quality clinical evidence of efficacy, or high quality clinical evidence of efficacy for a similar condition, is available, or
+- therapies with better evidence for use and/or safety have been trialed or are contraindicated and high quality clinical evidence of efficacy, or high quality clinical evidence of efficacy for a similar condition, is available, or

 - a significant number of case reports with good pre-clinical evidence of likelihood of efficacy are available.

 You should also consider the complexity of a patient’s medical condition, as well as their prescribed medications, medical history, and ability to manage side-effects and dependence.
-Patients who are already self-medicating using cannabis may wish to legitimise their use or, on some occasions, you may feel that it is clinically justified (e.g. palliative care).
+Patients who are already self-medicating using cannabis may wish to legitimise their use.
+On some occasions, you may feel it is clinically justified (e.g. palliative care).

 If, on review of the considerations for prescribing, you are not comfortable about a cannabis medicine, be frank and open about your concerns with your patient.
-No health professional in NSW is under an obligation to prescribe an unapproved cannabis medicine.
-You can however seek reputable clinical advice through the NSW Cannabis Medicines Advisory Service if you are considering prescribing a cannabis medicine and would like more information, you can contact the John Hunter Hospital Pharmacy Department by email at HNELHD-JHHPharmacy@health.nsw.gov.au for support.
+No medical practitioner in NSW is under an obligation to prescribe an unapproved cannabis medicine.
+General practitioners, community pharmacists and rural health practitioners who are considering prescribing a cannabis medicine and would like more information, you can contact the John Hunter Hospital Pharmacy Department by email at HNELHD-JHHPharmacy@health.nsw.gov.au for support.
 Public health practitioners working in metropolitan local health districts should consult their local medicines information services for clinical guidance and prescribing advice.

-There are a number of practical considerations for patients to consider if being prescribing a cannabis medicine.
+There are a number of practical considerations patients should consider before being prescribing a cannabis medicine.
 These include:

-- The product may not have been approved in Australia by a medicines regulator
+- The product may not have been approved in Australia by the medicines regulator (i.e. the TGA).